 Oculus provides integrated support for Unreal Engine with the Oculus VR Plugin.
 The integration makes it easy to develop VR applications that target Oculus Quest and Oculus Rift headsets.

 This document is your main guide for targeting these headsets, although cross references are provided for the Oculus Mobile SDK and PC SDK developer guides.
 In addition you will find links to the Unreal Engine documentation provided by Epic Games.

 To make it easier to get started with Oculus development for Unreal Engine, the Oculus integration provides several Unreal Blueprints, which is a visual programming system.
 Here is a portion of a Blueprint script which includes Oculus-specific functions:

 If you are not already familiar with Unreal Blueprints, Epic Games provides several videos and tutorials to help you get started.
 You should have a basic working knowledge of Blueprints programming before proceeding with this developer guide.

 At Oculus Connect 3 in 2016, Oculus and Epic announced that Oculus would pay the royalties for any VR app developed using the Unreal Engine and sold through the Oculus Store, up to $5,000,000 USD in application revenue.
 In order to participate in this program you must opt in through your Oculus Developer Dashboard.
 Read more on the UE4 Royalty Payment Program page.

-Controllers: To handle input events generated by the controllers (Oculus Touch and Oculus Go controllers), please see:
+Input: Hand Tracking and Controllers: To handle input events generated by Oculus Touch and Go controllers and through hand tracking, see:

 To enhance rendering quality and optimize the frame rendering rate, see: